magicstep/magicstep.github.io/viatc/index.md

 Download
 ========
 - 2020/11/27  version 0.5.5en beta 28
 To get the most recent script (without exe), download <a href="https://github.com/magicstep/ViATc-English/archive/master.zip">https://github.com/magicstep/ViATc-English/archive/master.zip</a>
+You need Autohotkey from <a href="https://autohotkey.com">autohotkey.com</a>

-- 2020/11/27  version 0.5.5en beta 28
+- 2020/11/27  version 0.5.5en beta 28 executable
 <a href="ViATc-0.5.5en_beta28_executable.zip">ViATc-0.5.5en_beta28_executable.zip</a><br>
 The zip file contains a script and exe file.
 I promise that the exe file is clean, however compiled AHK scripts trigger antiviruses so you might have to add an exception.
 The script choice is recommended anyway.